 When I think of pain, I think of stepping on legos in the middle of the night and getting lemon juice in a paper cut.
 I think of the time in 8th grade when I badly jammed my finger while I was playing basketball.
 I think of migrains and broken bones.
 When I think of pain, I remember the time I was racing sailboats for Salisbury University and a boat t-boned us and the nose of the other boat nailed me right in the spine.
 (Did you wince, because yeah, that HURT!).

-When I think of labor and of birth, I might think of being uncomfortable, of wonder and of mystery.
+When I think of labor and of birth, I do think of being uncomfortable yes, but also I think of wonder and of mystery.
 I think of excitement and endurance and sensations.
 I remember the longing for relief, as if I was running a marathon.
 I remember how I was uncertain of what was happening to my body, of divinity and Godly-like things.
 I probably wished that I could have just put it off and done it tomorrow… When I remember the birth of my daughters, I think of a lot of things, but pain is not really one of them.

 My mother told me how it would sting like hell when the baby’s head came out.
-When my baby’s head finally did come out (after 36 hours of back labor), I laughed and thought, “Holy sh*t, so this is the burn she’s talking about!”
+When my baby’s head finally did come out (after 36 hours), I laughed and thought, “Holy sh*t, so this is the burn she’s talking about!”
 But, was it painful?
 I don’t know… it was something, that is for sure.
 I wouldn’t call it pain.

-The afterbirth pains and the tearing/grazing, yeah, that hurt and I was happy when the midwives handed me some codeine laced painkillers, but that was well after the birth, so I don’t really count that as the ‘pain of childbirth‘, more like the ‘side effects of birthing a human being‘.
+The afterbirth pains and the tearing/grazing, yeah, that hurt and I was happy when the midwives handed me some painkillers, but that was well after the birth, so I don’t really count that as the ‘pain of childbirth‘, more like some side effects.

 When you scare people about ‘worst pain ever‘, a woman starts putting her confidence outside of her body.
 You start to instill fear.